Maxime Thuillez : le rédacteur en chef du podcast sur l'écologie - Quark

 On the one hand, we are talking about the scientific consequences.
 Then we also talk about the evolution of the consequences on each core business.
 For example: fishing, architecture or agriculture.

-This media on ecology serves to see society through the prism and angle of global warming.
+This medium on ecology serves to see society through the prism and angle of global warming .

-What is an editor role in environmental media?
+What is an editor's role in environmental media?

-The bulk of the job is to read and get informed.
+The bulk of the job is to read and learn .
 I spend a lot of time reading reports.
 This is ¾ of the work.
 In total, I must have read 300 books on ecology.
 It's a lot of work but it makes the value of the podcast and that of the interviews.

 After that, you have to interview the personalities, then edit the interviews.